 - It is recommended that the fans be turned off during the cleaning.

 - Determine the proper amount of RYDLYME to be added to the system.
-Please note that the amounts recommended in the chart are just the guidelines and that your application may require 2-4 time the chart amount, depending on the severity of the deposit build-up in your system.
+Please note that the amounts recommended in the chart are just the guidelines and that your application may require 2-4 times the chart amount, depending on the severity of the deposit build-up in your system.

-- To minimize excessive foaming, you may now slowly add required amount of RYDLYME to the tower basin.
+- To minimize excessive foaming, you may now slowly add the required amount of RYDLYME to the tower basin.

 - The bubbling and foaming you will observe is a natural reaction of the RYDLYME dissolving the water-formed mineral deposits within the system.